Wednesday, December 31, 2025

 Taum Lee; Two, the deal.

 Room 7 deep within a secret Government command building.
-Called for a mandatory meeting; flight from Budapest a horror; hot, tired more than a little pissed.
+Called for a mandatory meeting; flight from Budapest was a horror; hot, tired, more than a little pissed.
 Mandatory meeting?
-Sitting waiting in a large room reminiscent of a library from someplace in history; British early 20th Century, bullshit came to mind.
+Sitting, waiting in a large room reminiscent of a library from someplace in history, British early 20th Century, bullshit came to mind.

 Slight nod of the head.

-The ghost of time long passed poured two fingers worth in each glass and slid one across the desk.
+The ghost of time long passed poured two fingers' worth into each glass and slid one across the desk.

-He picked up small pair of half round cut reading glasses and worked them tight on his nose.
+He picked up a small pair of half-round cut reading glasses and worked them tight on his nose.

 “Mister Lee.”
 Long seconds pause.

 “We’ve asked, then more or less demanded that your old employer release you to us.
-You have unique skills we are in dire need of it would seem.”
-Theodore Spencer whispered in his crackly old man voice.
-“I know this is rather sudden but we need your skills.”
+You have unique skills, we are in dire need of them, would seem.”
+Theodore Spencer whispered in his crackly old man's voice.
+“I know this is rather sudden, but we need your skills.”

 “Yes, quite so, you have a rather unique way to read a situation and make multiple assessments that we rather need in an agent of skill.”